 Our recommendation would be for settings of 1 ppm and 2 ppm, for alarm-1 and alarm-2, respectively, keeping a special eye on how close the TWA is getting to 0.75 ppm.
 A single alarm unit should be set to 1 ppm, again keeping a special eye on how close the TWA is getting to 0.75 ppm.
 For those occupancies that can be better controlled, alarm settings can be put lower, but more instrument maintenance may be required.

 Hydrogen chloride (HCl)

-No American agency specifies a time-weighted average exposure recommendation.
+No national agency specifies a time-weighted average exposure recommendation.
 Rather, only ceiling values are proffered.
 ACGIH sets theirs at 2 ppm, while OSHA and NIOSH have theirs at 5 ppm.
+Cal/OSHA specifies a TWA of 0.3 ppm and a ceiling of 2 ppm.
 The International Agency for Research on Cancer (IARC) denotes HCl as “IARC-3: Unclassifiable as to carcinogenicity in humans.”
 Similarly, the ACGIH calls it “Not classifiable as a human carcinogen.”
 Typically, this designation is used for compounds that “could” be carcinogenic, but of which there is insufficient data to draw this conclusion.